JACKSONVILLE JAGUARS 37

 · Sacked Jacksonville QB Chad Henne for a 6-yard loss in the fourth quarter, increasing his sack total to 11.5 on the year, tying OLB Connor Barwin’s 2011 total for the third-most in a season in team history.

 · Deflected a pass in overtime, raising his season total to 11.
 He became the seventh player in NFL history to record at least 11.0 sacks and 11 passes defensed in the same season.

 · Inactive players for the Texans were G Brandon Brooks, CB Roc Carmichael, NT Shaun Cody, T Andrew Gardner, CB Brandon Harris, RB Ben Tate and G Cody White.

 · Captains for the Texans were ILB Tim Dobbins, WR Andre Johnson, FS Shiloh Keo, C Chris Myers, QB Matt Schaub, DE Antonio Smith and DE J.J.
 Watt.
 Schaub, Johnson and Smith went to midfield for the pregame coin toss.

-· The Texans won the toss and elected to receive the opening kickoff.
+· The Texans won the toss and elected to receive.